🚀 Is building a website too difficult? Let me guide you step by step—Learn about the 「Naibabiji WordPress Website Building Coaching Service」 →

 7. Add cache expiration time

-Some caching plugins help add a browser cache expiration time to your website's static resources.
-Once a user visits your site, static resources already cached in the browser will not be reloaded from the server on subsequent visits, improving speed.
+Some caching plugins help add a browser cache time to your website's static resources.
+When a user visits your website once, subsequent visits will not reload already cached static resources from the server, providing a speed boost.

 8. Ignore irrelevant resources

-Asset CleanupThis plugin can help you achieve this functionality.
+Asset CleanupThis plugin can help you achieve this function.
 What are irrelevant resources?
-For example, a contact form is typically only used on the contact page, but its JS file loads site-wide.
-We can use Asset Cleanup to set it to load only on the contact page, thereby reducing the number of requests.
+For example, a contact form is usually only used on the contact page, but its JS file loads site-wide.
+We can use Asset Cleanup to set it to load only on the contact page, thus reducing the number of requests.

 9. Merge CSS files

-For very small CSS files, we can merge them into one CSS file, reducing requests (not necessary for HTTP 2.0).
+Some very small CSS files can be merged into one CSS file, reducing requests (this may not be necessary with HTTP/2.0).

-10. Control the number of images in posts
+10. Control the number of images in articles

 🔒